caio-moliveira/mcp-agents/README.md

 ---

 ## Supported MCP Servers
-Each server is implemented as a Python module in `src/` or `project/`:
+Each server is implemented as a Python module in `src/`:

 | Server                | File                          | Purpose                                      | Default Port |
 |-----------------------|-------------------------------|----------------------------------------------|--------------|